Menu Close

 Denise A. Swink, Knox County Director, dswink@knoxcounty.in.gov

 Angie was born and raised in Vincennes, Indiana and graduated from Vincennes University with an AS in Law Enforcement.
 From there she attended Indiana State University with a BS in Criminology and Criminal Justice.
-She is currently working toward her MS in Criminology and Criminal Justice and Social Work.
 Angie has 11 years’ experience working for IDOC in correctional counseling and case management and is excited to return to her hometown for employment and to be a part of the CASA team.
 Angie is married with 3 children two of which are serving our country and one who is currently working for Duke in the environmental field.
-Hobbies include refurbishing furniture, kickboxing, or any type of exercise, listening to live music, and spending time with her family and 3 dogs.
+Hobbies include refurbishing furniture, kickboxing, or any type of exercise, listening to live music, and spending time with her family and 2 dogs.

 Cheryl Hugunin, Case Coordinator, chugunin@knoxcounty.in.gov

 Cheryl lives in Bicknell, Indiana.
-She has two adult daughters and three grandchildren.
-She has an associate’s degree in Business Administration and has worked as an administrator in long term care.
+She has two adult daughters and four grandchildren.
+She has an associate’s degree in business administration and has worked as an administrator in long term care.
 Cheryl likes attending her grandchildren’s sporting events and working in her yard.

 Cathy Beaman, Staff Advocate, cbeaman@knoxcounty.in.gov

 Cathy Beaman was born and raised in Knox County.
 She grew up the youngest of five children on her family’s small farm.
 She graduated from North Knox and has lived in Knox County her entire life.
-She is married and is the proud mother of nine children.
-Her five grandchildren (soon to be six…and hopefully many more to come in the future) are her pride and joy.
+She is the proud mother of nine children.
+Her eight grandchildren (hopefully many more to come in the future) are her pride and joy.
 Cathy is devoted to her family and has helped take care of several extended family members.
 After working as a Registered Nurse for 23 years, Cathy decided she was ready for a change.
 She worked as a classroom aide in an elementary school as well as a preschool.
 She discovered working with children was her true passion.
 She had become a CASA volunteer in 2018, and when her youngest son started school, Cathy became a CASA staff advocate beginning in November 2020.
 Getting to know the children, advocating for them, and being their voice is a role that Cathy proudly holds.
 She is delighted to make a difference in the lives of the children she serves.

 Holly Hillenbrand, Volunteer Coordinator, hhillenbrand@knoxcounty.in.gov